philbooth/vagueTime.js/README.md

 ### Loading the library

-f you are running in
+If you are running in
 [Node.js][node],
 [Browserify]
 or another CommonJS-style